-modifying them to include a, possibly evolved, copy of
+modifying them to include a, possibly evolved,

-itself.
+copy of itself.

-Vulnerability Hardware, firmware, or software flow that leaves an IT which could be exploited by a threat to gain unauthorized access to information or disrupt critical processing.
+Vulnerability Hardware, firmware, or software flow that leaves an controls, and so forth, which could be exploited by a threat to gain unauthorized access to information or disrupt critical processing.